This website hosts recent articles and blogs.

-More information on my background can be found in LinkedIn www.linkedin.com/in/johncraigh
+More information about me can be found at www.linkedin.com/in/johncraigh

 We examine the state of Location-Based Advertising (LBA) in 2020, and wonder what happened to the Starbucks Coupon.
 We look at both Mobile Network and App solutions, their Pros and Cons, and discuss how location-derived audience segments have replaced quasi-real-time location targeting.